MMRI5666/mytechblog/_posts/2022-03-11-DL-math_numpy_pytorch_01.md

       </li>
       <li><b>One-hot encoding</b>
         <p>
            The functionality of this approach is basically similar to <em>Dummy-coding</em>, but applies to multi-categorical values and creates a matrix, rather than a vector, to wrap up the assigned labels.
+In this matrix structure, columns and rows correspond to the categories and observations respectively.
         </p>
       </li>